 Throughout her career, Weddle has worked at the collegiate level, training athletes in their pursuit of success in their chosen sport – achieving recognition as a “Master Strength and Conditioning Coach” from the Collegiate Strength and Conditioning Association.
 This title acknowledges the best coaches in the field of strength and conditioning.
 She has contributed to three Division I National Championships, numerous conference championships, and NCAA appearances.

-- Master Strength Coach (1 of 8 women nationally to hold this certification), Collegiate Strength and Conditioning Coaches Association
+- Master Strength Coach, Collegiate Strength and Conditioning Coaches Association

 - Certified Strength and Coaching Specialist (CSCS), National Strength and Conditioning Association